wp-plugins/stageshow/trunk/readme.txt

 * Bug Fix: include folder missing from archive in 1.0.0

 = 1.0.2 =
+* Items per page added to settings
 * Negative/Non-Numeric max number of seats converted to unlimited (displayed as infinite)
 * New Performance defaults to unlimited number of seats
+* Number of seats available can be set to unlimited using negative value (default value)

+= 1.0.3 =
+* Bug Fix: Input Edit box size value fixed
+* Bug Fix: Box Office shortcode output was always at top of page.
+* Max Ticket Count added to settings

 == Upgrade Notice ==